carlosm27/api-exercise/README.md

  - DELETE `/product/:sku` for deleting a product.

  # Architectural Decision
- I keep the handlers and the database setup separate in different folders to test them easily and reuse them.
+ I keep the handlers and the database setup separate in different folders to test them and reuse them.
- Also in this case I'm using SQLite, and it will easy to change to other database, without modifying the handlers.
+ Also in this case I'm using SQLite, and it will not be difficult to change to other database, without modifying the handlers.

- This decision makes the code easy to maintain if the API grows in more routes or models.
-Any issue relate to the handlers will be easy to address just looking in the handlers folder.
+ This decision makes the code maintainable if the API grows in more routes or models.
+Any issue relate to the handlers will be address by looking in the handlers folder.
  The same goes to any issue with the database.